 There are two extremes of doing research.
-One is the work of pioneers - breaking the ground, finding the tools, setting the rules, and showing the directions for the followers.
-The other is the job of the consolidators: re-doing experiments to confirm (or disprove) the existence of phenomena and/or to provide reliable data, testing or falsifying parts of theories, re-formulating concepts to make the theories concise; that is, to make disciplines well-established.
+One is the work of pioneers-breaking the ground, finding the tools, setting the rules, and showing the directions for the followers.
+The other is the job of the consolidators: re-doing experiments to confirm (or disprove) the existence of phenomena and/or to provide reliable data, testing or falsifying parts of theories, and reformulating concepts to make the theories concise, that is, to make disciplines well-established.
 Pioneering is unpredictable, consolidation is a never-ending task.

 The need for consolidation comes not only from new phenomena and materials but also from technical advancement.
 This is so also when classical electrochemical methods are considered.
-These methods, as summarized in a widely used, excellent textbook [1] obtained their mature forms before the era of digital data acquisition - in the age of flatbed recorders.
-At that time evaluation of the charts was done by comparing coordinates of characteristic points (e.g. peak location and height) with the related equations.
-Nowadays data acquisition methods and computational facilities allow us to include all (or at least many) data points into the analysis instead of a few characteristic points only and to perform complex analyses utilizing the information carried by the entire measured curve.
-Accordingly, the theory on electrochemical kinetics - the subject of which are charge transfer processes affected also by adsorption and transport from/to the interface - should be re-shaped, enabling one to extract as much information as possible from measured data.
-This is, certainly, a task to deal with also in the future.
-One possible way is outlined here.
+These methods, as summarized in a widely used, excellent textbook [1], obtained their mature forms before the era of digital data acquisition-in the age of flatbed recorders.
+At that time, evaluation of the charts was done by comparing coordinates of characteristic points (e.g., peak location and height) with the related equations.
+Nowadays, data acquisition methods and computational facilities allow us to include all (or at least many) data points into the analysis instead of a few characteristic points only and to perform complex analyses utilizing the information carried by the entire measured curve.